All Episodes

 He's looking to undecided Democrats for health care backing.

-Again, somebody call Howard Feynman out there and make sure he's tuned in here at 1233 Eastern time, so I can help him understand what the hell happened to him down in Argentina and why that doesn't happen here in uh in American health care.
+Again, somebody call Howard Feynman out there and make sure he's tuned in here at 1233 Eastern Time so I can help him understand what the hell happened to him down in Argentina and why that doesn't happen here in American health care.

-Okay, uh you know it's gonna be bad.
+Okay, you know it's going to be bad.

-You know, ladies and gentlemen, it's gonna be bad when a White House economic advisor comes out and warns of the upcoming unemployment numbers on Friday and says the numbers are gonna be distorted because of the snow.
+You know, ladies and gentlemen, it's going to be bad when a White House economic advisor comes out and warns of the upcoming unemployment numbers on Friday and says the numbers are going to be distorted because of the snow.

 Imagine if George W. Bush had tried this.

-Uh the blizzards that affected uh much of the country during the last month are likely to distort the statistics, so it's it's gonna be very, very, very important to uh look past whatever the next figures are to gauge the uh underlying uh trends.
+So it's going to be very, very, very important to look past whatever the next figures are to gauge the underlying trends.

 He said this in an interview on CNBC.

-So basically, folks, it's gonna be in a tank.
+So basically, folks, it's going to be in a tank.

-I mean, it would say it would appear that it's gonna be in the tank.
+I mean, it appeared it's going to be in the tank.

-It was uh it was affected by the uh the snow and the blizzards.
+It was affected by the snow and the blizzards.

-Ladies and gentlemen, this next next story is just shocking.
+Now, this next story, ladies and gentlemen, this next story is just shocking.

 An Elma Washington man was killed by accidentally urinating on a downed power line after a one-car crash near Montesano.